NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

 Resume the conversion on the home page, then navigate back to the **Workflow** page.

-Change your original selection to specify that you’d like to publish your data to the DANDI Archive.
+Change your original selection to specify that you’d like to publish your data to the :dandi-archive:`DANDI Archive <>`.

 .. note::
-    Gaining access to the DANDI Archive can involve a long approval process.
-Make sure you’ve created an account on the :dandi-staging:`DANDI staging instance <>` before starting this section of the tutorial.
+    Gaining access to DANDI requires approval from the archive administrators.
+Separate approval is required for both the main archive and the staging server.

+    **This tutorial requires an account on the :dandi-staging:`DANDI staging server <>`.

-    We’re going use the Staging instance for this tutorial so we don’t crowd the DANDI Archive with tutorial outputs!
-However, you’ll likely want to publish real data on the main instance—which will require a separate approval process.
+    We’re going use the Staging server for this tutorial so we don’t crowd the DANDI Archive with `synthetic` datasets!
+However, you’ll want to publish your `real` data on the main instance—which will require a separate approval process.

     Once you receive notice that your account was approved, you can move on to the next steps.